Set up WireGuard VPN Server on Debian 11 – Easy Setup

 sudo apt install wireguard wireguard-tools linux-headers-$(uname -r)

-When your installation is completed, you need to create a private and public key pair for the WireGuard VPN server.
+When you are finished with the installation, you need to create a private and public key pair for the WireGuard VPN server.

 Create private and public key pairs for WireGuard VPN server